Vieira leaves New York to join French side Nice

-(Reuters) - New York City FC manager Patrick Vieira has left his position to join French Ligue 1 club OGC Nice, both teams said on Monday.
+(Reuters) - New York City FC manager Patrick Vieira has left his position to join French Ligue 1 club Nice, both teams said on Monday.

-The 41-year-old former Arsenal and France captain, who took over as manager of the American Major League Soccer club in 2016, will replace Lucien Favre at Nice after the Swiss boss joined Bundesliga’s Borussia Dortmund last month.
+The former Arsenal and France captain, who took over as manager of the American Major League Soccer club in 2016, will replace Lucien Favre at Nice after the Swiss boss joined Bundesliga’s Borussia Dortmund last month.

 Nice secured an eighth-placed league finish last season, missing out on a Europa League spot by a single point.